 Difference between reading at high school and at university

-Reading has played an important part in your learning ever since you could read and you are probably a competent reader.
+Reading has played an important part in your learning and you are probably a competent reader.
 However, learning at university requires a different approach to reading.

 - At school, your teachers chose your readings, and your research was based on a limited selection of materials.